marciof/Eon/specification/specification.md

 ## Set

-An immutable collection of unique elements, that associates keys to be the same as values.
+A set is an immutable collection of unique elements, that associates keys to be the same as values.

 - **Prototype:** empty [set](#set), `{}`
 - **Base Prototype:** empty [map](#map), `{:}`